-Some key characteristics that many companies have and which makes them believe that they’re different are the mission, business model, and the product or service.
-Establishing such a business and running it successfully is a daunting task and is fraught with challenges.
-When observed deeply, as the diversification of the organizations continues, the opportunities for workplace problems are witnessed to be intensifying.
+Some key characteristics that many companies have and which make them believe that they’re different are the mission, business model, and product or service.
+Of course, establishing such a business and running it successfully is a daunting task and is fraught with challenges.
+However, when observed deeply, as the diversification of the organizations continues, the opportunities for workplace problems are witnessed to be intensifying.

-Despite the various differences in strategies and execution, there are a few most common yet too difficult problems that affect the business that are exposed in unexpected ways.
-Among the many such issues, employee turnover is gradually increasing in the organizations and posing a dire circumstance, be it concerning the organization’s costs incurred in employee replacement or productivity.
+Despite the various differences in strategies and execution, there are a few most common yet too tricky problems that affect the business exposed in unexpected ways.
+Among the many such issues, employee turnover is gradually increasing in the organizations and posing a dire circumstance, be it concerning the organization’s incurred cost of employee replacement or productivity.

-In this article, let’s try to understand the employee turnover concept in detail as well as what causes the turnover and its impact on the business.
+In this article, let’s try to understand the employee turnover concept in detail and what causes the turnover and its impact on the business.

-During a specified time, the measurement of the number of employees who leave an organization is called employee turnover.
-In other words, the loss of talent, typically for a period of one year in the workforce, is defined as employee turnover.
-The loss may include the departure of the employee due to resignations, terminations, layoffs, transfers, retirements, or even due to death.
+During a specified time, the number of employees who leave an organization is called employee turnover.
+In other words, the loss of talent, typically for one year in the workforce, is defined as employee turnover.
+The loss may include the employee’s departure due to resignations, terminations, layoffs, transfers, retirements, or even death.

-The figure that gives the organization an idea of how well the strategies for employee retention are working is referred to employee turnover ratio.
+The figure that gives the organization an idea of how well the employee retention strategies are working, is the employee turnover ratio.
 This ratio reflects on the number of employees who have left your organization in a given period of time.
 However, it typically does not include the employees who have been transferred, promoted, or retired.
-The lower the turnover ratio, the better it is for any company.
+Therefore, the lower the turnover ratio, the better it is for any company.

 The ultimate purpose of calculating the employee turnover rate is to predict the impact of the loss of employees on productivity, customer service, as well as morale.